alextitov19/CSA-Portfolio/README.md

 ### Alex
 Contributor | Evaluation Score | Reasoning
 ----------- | ---------------- | ----------
-Neil Sahai  |     10|Worked hard and was on time with completing tasks.
+Neil Sahai  |     10|Worked hard and was on time with completing [tasks](./src/ATM/ATM.java).
 Took up extra tasks lite integrating project into Night at the Museum.
 Excelled at communicating with the team.
-Eyaad Mir  |     10|Developed a complicated feature to the program which allowed the user to purchase items which would then be saved in the XML file and directly affect the app's usability.
+Eyaad Mir  |     10|Developed a complicated [feature](./src/Store/Model.java) to the program which allowed the user to purchase [items](./src/Store/Store.java) which would then be saved in the [XML file](./XMLs/Users) and directly affect the app's usability.
 Communicated well with the team members and met all deadlines for the project.
-Sean Rollins |      10|Created many mini games, giving our app variety which shold keep the user intrigued.
-Took up important tasks and finished them on time which communicating well with team and pair-share.
+Sean Rollins |      10|Created a [mini game](./src/Quiz/QuizUI.java) that tested user's knowledge and gave our app variety.
+Took up tasks and finished them on time while communicating well with team and pair-share.
-Andrew Pu |   10|Coded many key elements to the project.
+Andrew Pu |   10|Coded many [key elements](./src/Games) to the project which gave the user a [variety](./src/Games/HighLow.java) of [options](./src/Games/Numbers.java) to choose from.
 Assisted in conecting to the Night at the Museum.
 Finished tasks on time and communicated well.

 MVP | Reasoning
 --- | ---------